cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 </ExpansionPanel>

-This concludes your first use of CosmJs.
+This concludes your first use of CosmJS.

 Note that you connected to a running testnet.
 Therefore, you depended on someone else to have a blockchain running, and to open a publicly available RPC port and faucet.
 What if you wanted to try with your own blockchain?